 To scrape using a list of URLs, we'll simply set up a loop of all the URLs we need to scrape from then add a data extraction action right after it to get the data we need.
 Octoparse will load the URLs one by one and scrape the data from each page.

 By creating a "List of URLs" loop mode, Octoparse has no need to deal with extra steps like "Click to paginate" or "Click Item" to enter the item page.
 As a result, the speed of extraction will be faster, especially for Cloud Extraction.
-Check how to speed up with URL list.
+Check Speed up scraping by using URL list

 1. Can I use URLs that do not share the same page layout?